Blog Profiles: Wedding Blogs, Volume 2

 Welcome to Blog Profiles.
-Each week, PR Newswire media relations manager Christine Cube selects an industry or subject and a handful of sites that do a good job with promoting, contributing, and blogging about the space.
-While Christine is on maternity leave, Mary Johnson will be filling in.
+Each week, we select an industry or subject and a handful of sites that do a good job with promoting, contributing, and blogging about the space.
 Do you have a blog that deserves recognition?
-Tell us why on PR Newswire for Bloggers.
+Tell us why @BeyondBylines.

 Traditionally, June was “the” month to get married, but by the stack of wedding invites I’ve gotten over the years I’d say June and September are now tied.